 - Misses modern features

 Spinrite is very similar to the HDD Regenerator.
 The reason we have ranked it at number six instead of one is because of its poor interface.
+Otherwise, it can be used as a hard drive repair tool or external hard drive repair software.

 While HDD Regenerator was also text-based, it was at least streamlined.
 Spinrite probably has more features, but the way they are presented makes them a pain to locate and use.